Narvey/Connornate-Cluedo/README.md

 layout.

 Log:
-# First commits have the board layout.
+1. First commits have the board layout.
-# Subsequent commits have the failing tests version.
+2. Subsequent commits have the failing tests version.
-# Now we are to the point of
+3. Now we are to the point of Passing Tests with respect to targets